-Professionnal photographer and naturalist with background in Ornitholgy and Ethology, specialized in nature photography , wildlife and press photography.
+Naturalist and professionnal photographer with background in Ornithology and Ethology, specialized in nature photography , wildlife and press photography.

 He grew up next to the Sonian forest one of the biggest peri-urban forest at the door of the European capital, Brussels, where he still lives.

 In his photographs Frédéric researchs as much the documentary aspect than the artistic one.